lukefleed/small-worlds/README.md

 pip install -r requirements.txt
 ```

 **NOTE**: I have no access to Windows or MacOS machines, so I cannot guarantee whether the project will function optimally on these platforms.
 However, I have made a concerted effort to ensure broad compatibility by implementing the project in a manner that should allow for its seamless operation on any platform.
 All the functions have been test on a Arch Linux machine, with an AMD Ryzen 5 2600 processor and 16GB of RAM.
-The version of Python used is 3.10.9.

 ### Experimental